bloomreach/discovery-connector-magento/README.md

 npm run dev
 ```

+THe process will be completed when you see the message:

+`Development server started.`

 This will start your magento instance and make the URL `https://magento.test`
 available on your local machine.
 This will also automatically distribute changes
 to your magento server for viewing in the local environment.